apos/rapid-bulky-wshc-by-apos/README.md

 - Breakout board: 5 €
 - OLED.
 5-8€
 - Cables: 5 € or Crimpset 30 €
-- Battery Pack: nothing, what you have (Powerbank small, big, 12V jack ...) or a little powerpack 5-10 €
+- Battery Pack: nothing, what you have (your existing 5V powerbank, 12V jack ...) or buy a little powerpack 5-10 €.
+The SHC does not need much power (2500 mA suffice).

-Togeter: 15 € if you are in a hurry (Amazon/Ebay) and well suited otherwise (battery, cables) - more, if you start from scatch.
-If you have time and will save costs you can get everything from China for under 10 €.
+=> 15 € if you are in a hurry (Amazon/Ebay) and well suited otherwise (battery, cables) => more, if you start from scatch.
+=> If you have time and will save a lot of costs you can get everything from China for under 10 €.
+This is intersting, if you have a class and want to buuild this

+Build Time

+- Print:

 **BE AWARE:**
 THERE ARE DIFFERENCES IN HARDWARE SPECS.